MathyFurret/conquestsavefiletools/README.md

 # Conquest Save File Patcher

-BSP scrips that work on Pokemon Conquest save data
+BSP scrips that work on Pokemon Conquest save data.

+It is only known to work on the original US version of Pokemon Conquest.
+Support for romhacks such as party size expansion is a [planned feature](https://github.com/MathyFurret/conquestsavefiletools/issues/1).

 ## Download the patch script